This story is about 26 years in the armed services of a member with 'Asperger’s syndrome' (self-diagnosed).

 The squadron filled the daylight hours with training on road and bridge building and the nights with infantry minor tactics and route marches.
 If I have forgotten to mention sleep, well it didn't seem to happen too often.

 Meals, well most of the time it was bulk meals provided by the cook; the worst was when someone hadn’t done their sums, and we were short rationed.
-Baked beans and porridge made of ration biscuits (actually not bad as said biscuits are compressed oats).
+The cooks served up baked beans and porridge made of ration biscuits (actually not bad as these biscuits are compressed oats).

-Bully beef is a can of cooked stringy beef, tasty and good for the jaw muscles, likely made from old bulls, not young heifers.
+Bully beef is a can of cooked stringy beef, tasty and good for the jaw muscles; rumour was that the manufacturers made this from old bulls, not young heifers.
 Surprisingly it was much sought after by the Yanks in Vietnam who perhaps thought their rations were too fancy.

-The ration biscuits are excellent for the jaw muscles.
-As some of the older items are particularly hard and reserved for extra ammunition to throw at your opponents or perhaps as bullet proof vests.
+The ration biscuits are excellent for the jaw muscles as some of the older items are particularly hard and reserved for extra ammunition to throw at your opponents or perhaps in pockets as bulletproof vests.

 They came in 4 varieties with B and D sought after, A was Okay, but C was the last preference, consisting of very basic and the least favourite menu; naturally, half the boxes were C as everyone left them to the last.
 B and D had Irish stew for the meat meal; this was quite tasty.